SrijanBadhya/Debsoc/Running the PES Debsoc.md

+## Miscellaneous
+### Teaching debate
+For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.
+However when asked to pick a random motion to demonstrate a concept, this is the first motion that co
+- Most freshers don't know about the system of the black market, or the psychologies of druggies, so a drug debate can feel disconnected.
+- So when you teach mech and impacting it, it doesn't feel as real.
+If you used a parenting motion, children could easily understand mech and impacting when they relate to it.
+- Even flipping is easy to understand in a parenting motion, saying that constant reminders to study make you less studious.

+The counter arguments I've heard about this are
+- It's short and sweet, that's why it comes to mind easily.
+- It's more enticing and an "oooooo" topic.
+- It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.
+- It's a cool demonstration of a flip, saying that banning it makes it worse.
+- "If the first motion I encounter in the soc is something dry like parents and education I might leave"

+I support not playing pranks in the initial days cuz it erodes trust in the clubheads.
+Especially not pranks like, "you won't get in to debsoc".

+Good to talk about how you went through the same struggles, and used to fumble glorification, narrative, and THR motions in your first year too

 talk about how the windows of opportunity to do big things like cubbon sessions or group gatherings are limited because of how students have alternating ISAs, so avoid putting off opportunities hoping for better opportunities in the future.